telerik/ajax-docs/accessibility/wai-aria-support-and-screen-readers.md

 ---
 title: WAI-ARIA Support and Screen Readers
 page_title: WAI-ARIA Support and Screen Readers
-description: Check our Web Forms article about WAI-ARIA Support and Screen Readers.
+description: "Learn more about the accessibility and WAI-ARIA support offered by Telerik ASP.NET AJAX and supported screen readers."
 slug: controls/wai-aria-support-and-screen-readers
-tags: wai-aria,support,and,screen,readers
+previous_url: controls/wai-aria-support-and-screen-readers, general-information/wai-aria-support-and-screen-readers
+tags: telerik, asp, net, ajax, wai-aria, accessibility, support, and, screen, readers
 published: True
-previous_url: controls/wai-aria-support-and-screen-readers
-position: 11
 ---

 # WAI-ARIA Support and Screen Readers

 [WAI-ARIA (Web Accessibility Initiative - Accessible Rich Internet Applications)](https://www.w3.org/WAI/PF/aria-practices/) is a World Wide Web Consortium specification.
 It explains how to increase the accessibility of the web pages to help people with disabilities navigate the Internet.